drazmazen/Hodorizer/README.md

 This little weekend project was actually started because I wanted to play a prank on my wife, so the code is quick and dirty without any refactoring, design patterns or best practices.
 It uses the [interception.dll](http://oblita.com/interception.html) c++ library to intercept keyboard input.
 See [here](https://gist.github.com/candera/1959219#file-interception-xy-cs) to see how to wrap the library with c#.
 Included folders are as follows:
- - CSharpHodor: the console app I made as a proof of concept
+ - CSharpHodor: a proof of concept console app
  - Hodor.Interception: the class library project that's just a c# wrapper for a c++ library interception.dll
  - Hodor.Service: WCF service library in which the magic happens
  - Hodor.WinService: basically just a windows service which hosts the WCF service library